-Today, if you’re not maximizing the impact of your Amazon SEO, you’re in great danger of losing out on sales.
+Today, if you’re not maximizing the impact of your Amazon SEO, you’re in great danger of falling in search rankings and losing out on sales.

-So, if you’re ready to claim your rightful share of sales and exposure, we’ll go over the following ins and outs of Amazon SEO and how to start optimizing your listing so you can begin ranking higher today.
+So, if you’re ready to boost your SEO strategy and claim your rightful share of sales and exposure, we’ll go over the following ins and outs of Amazon SEO and how to start optimizing your listing so you can improve your rankings today.